 The model further matches the behavior by age, which was also not targeted.
-Fig-
+Figure 1b shows death rates by age over time in the model compared to the data.
+We also

-25The quarantine tax captures a mixture between strictly enforced quarantine and strongly worded governmental appeal to self-quarantine with only moderate enforcement.
+&lt;sup>26The isolation tax captures a mixture between strictly enforced isolation and strongly worded governmental appeal to self-isolate with only moderate enforcement.
 Epidemiologists have been interested in the consequences of the latter in the context of other epidemics.
 When surveyed, the overwhelming majority indicates willingness to comply with such appeals even without enforcement.
-To our knowledge, Rizzo et al. (2013) is the only study that reports actual adherence, which averaged roughly 50% in the context of the swine flu across Italy, Finland and Romania, which might indicate that our calibrated magnitude are reasonable.
+To our knowledge, Rizzo et al. (2013) is the only study that reports actual adherence, which averaged roughly 50% in the context of the swine flu across Italy, Finland and Romania, which might indicate that our calibrated magnitude is reasonable.